 2. Lost Planet of Gods

 Disc 2 "Lost Planet of the Gods", with only had 3 ad breaks. every 30 min. (expanded)

 3. Gun on Ice Planet Zero

 Disc 3 "Gun on Ice Planet Zero", with only had 3 ad breaks. every 30 min. (expanded)

 4. The Living Legend "The Living Legend", with only had 3 ad breaks. every 30 min. (expanded)

 5. The Phantom in Space "The Lost Warriors" "The Hand of God", with only had 3 ad breaks. every 30 min.

 6. Curse of the Cylons "Fire in Space" "The Magnificent Warriors", with only had 3 ad breaks. every 30 min.

 7. War of the Gods "War of the Gods", with only had 3 ad breaks. every 30 min. (expanded)

 8. Murder in Space "Murder on the Rising Star" "The Young Lords", with only had 3 ad breaks. every 30 min.

 9. Greetings from Earth "Greetings from Earth"

 10. Space Casanova "Take the Celestra" "The Long Patrol", with only had 3 ad breaks. every 30 min.

 11. Space Prison "The Man with Nine Lives" "Baltar's Escape", with only had 3 ad breaks. every 30 min.

 12. Experiment in Terra "The Return of Starbuck" (edited) "Experiment in Terra", with only had 3 ad breaks. every 30 min. (expanded)

-The rest of the telemovies (Telefilm), there was only 3 ad breaks, every 30 min during the telecast in a 2 hour timeslot.
+All of the telemovies (Telefilm), they only had 3 ad breaks, every 30 min during the telecast in a 2 hour timeslot.

 14. The Extended Version of The Hand of God & Siography: Battlestar Galactica (1978-1979) series